contact-nat/restlet-sites/modules/com.restlet/tech-doc/dhc/guide/04_run-tests/02_automate-tests/01_test-reports-maven.md

 ### Use a specific context

-In DHC, a consistent set of variables is called a "context".
+In Restlet Client, a consistent set of variables is called a "context".
 The user is able to setup several contexts (for example, one for the production environment, one for the local environment, etc).
 If this functionality was used to build the scenario then it is possible to indicate to the `maven-plugin` which context should be used.

 For instance if a scenario is based on the `localhost` context then the following configuration block would be used: